nicmacor/Taller1IS/README.md

-# Taller1IS
+# Taller2IS Challenge
-Implementacion Vacation Cost Estimator
+Implementacion Vacation Cost Estimator With additional requierements